Frank Wykoff: Career

 Following his graduation from USC in 1932 Wykoff earned a master's degree in 1936 and became a teacher and administrator.
 Wykoff worked for the Los Angeles County school system until retiring in 1972.
-Frank Wykoff died in Altadena, California, aged 70.
+He died in Altadena, California, aged 70.

-A slogan of Wykoff's, "Clean Speech, Clean Sport, Clean Scholarship, Clean Life," was adopted by the YMCA in 1938.
+A slogan of Wykoff's, "Clean Speech, Clean Sport, Clean Scholarship, Clean Life", was adopted by the YMCA in 1938.